REHABILITATION OF THE HISTORIC BARTON SPRINGS POOL BATHHOUSE

 Interested in the Barton Springs Bathhouse?
 We’d love to show you around.

-CREATION OF A VISITOR EDUCATION CENTER FOR ZILKER PARK
+CREATION OF A VISITOR WELCOME/EDUCATION CENTER FOR ZILKER PARK

-The Conservancy envisions a world-class Visitor Education Center (VEC) for Zilker Park with an integrated education experience at the historic Barton Springs Bathhouse.
+The Conservancy envisions a world-class Visitor Welcome/Education Center (VEC) for Zilker Park with an integrated education experience at the historic Barton Springs Bathhouse.

 From an education-infused building design to compelling exhibits inside and out, to swimming with endangered species in a natural Springs, to defined running, hiking, and biking trails, to an inviting park with numerous activities, visitors will enjoy an experience not available anywhere else.
 Providing an integrated recreational and environmental education experience improves community health and helps protect and preserve our natural, historical and cultural resources